mishelashala/zettelkasten/reference/DDD.md

 Designing Hexagonal Architecture with Java, p15

+### Entity: Definition

+"[...] a tangible object of interest that exists in the user's domain."

+Captain, Fidel A., Six-Step Relation Database Design, p16

 ### Domain Entity Purity

 "Domain entities should be pure in the sense that they deal only with business concerns."